 The largest issue is cold weather and erratic temperature variations over the last couple of winters.
-The winter of 2013 was more like the winters I remember growing up on the northern Montana prairie as we reached 34 below zero on December 7th.
-Our climate zone is 3, which means we can expect to reach 40 degrees below zero in the winter time.
-However, for the past several years we have not seen temperatures colder than 30 below zero, which would mean we were now more like zone 4.
-So 33 below put us back into zone 3 for sure.
+The winter of 2013 was more like the winters I remember growing up on the northern Montana prairie, meaning we reached 34 below zero on December 7th.
+Our climate zone is three, which means we can expect to reach 40 degrees below zero in the winter time.
+However, for the past several years we have not seen temperatures colder than 30 below zero, which would mean we are now more like zone four.
+So 33 below put us back into zone three for sure.

 This cold snap gave me a chance to see how hardy the fruit trees I had chosen really were.
 This low temperature resulted in severe freeze damage to two of my apple trees.
 It killed my peach tree, which had survived the two previous winters, and also killed all the fruit spurs on my pear trees, so I have had no blossoms on any of these trees for the past two years.